-Table 1: Parameters and their estimated values for model
+Table 1: Model parameters and estimated values.

-Parameters estimation and model calibration
+Parameter’s estimation and model calibration

-As indicated in Table 1, values of some parameters and initial values of state variables in model are estimated directly from published data.
+As indicated in Table 1, some parameter values and initial values of state variables in the model are estimated directly from published data.
 Other parameter values, especially those of the probability of transmission per contact βi and the recovery rate from measles γi for each age group, are estimated by fitting the model outcomes to measles data using the nonlinear least squares method [11].
 The measles data used for model fitting include the reported annual incidence and age specific incidence of measles in India from 2015 to 2020 [12].
-The values of measles case mortality ratio are μ1= and μ2= .
+The values of measles case mortality ratio are μ1= and μ2=0.2 .
 By the end of 2020, the values of θ1=0.717, θ2=0.764 are the actual vaccination rates published by NICD [9].

 Immune profile analysis

-In our model, we will generate the measles immune profile analysis for total population and for different age group.
-The endemic level of measles vaccination strategies in South Africa, namely, a single-dose vaccine at 6 months old (age group 1) and the second dose vaccine at 12 months old (age group 1) during years 2015-2020.
+In our model, we will generate the measles immune profile for the total population and for different age groups.
+The baseline is the current endemic level of measles vaccination strategies in South Africa, namely, a single-dose vaccine at 6 months old (age group 1) and the second dose vaccine at 12 months old (age group 1) during years 2015-2020.
 In South Africa, vaccination coverage of children under 1 year averaged 71.1% (θ1=0.717), whilst measles second dose vaccination coverage is 76.4% (θ2=0.764) [9].
 The efficacy of two doses of measles vaccine ranges from to 93-99%.
 We therefore assume that the efficacy of the first dose is 93% (σ1=0.93) and for the second dose is 95% (σ2=0.95) [10].

+The purpose of immune profile analysis for the population and two age group is to evaluate sustained effort of measles vaccination strategies, particularly after introduction of second dose of vaccination.
+We will examine the fraction of population that is protected by vaccination and the fraction that is protected by immunity due to past infection.
+This will demonstrate the effectiveness of the second dose of vaccination at the population level.
+This model will also allow us to project the level of immunity in the population for future predictions.

 Effect of increasing measles and improving vaccination coverage